thrylos2307/Multilayer_perceptron_MLP/Readme.md

 dZ=A-Y, The shape of A and Y should be same if A=[class1 class2 class3 class4] ,then also Y=[class1 class2 class3 class4] ,in order to get series(all sample output class(Y))into this ,we'll use [one hot endcoding](https://pandas.pydata.org/pandas-docs/stable/reference/api/pandas.get_dummies.html).

 Uncomment the lines in [t_mlp.ipynb](t_mlp.ipynb) in training part to take input for number of hidden layer,number of neurons in each hidden layer, activation used for a particular layer.
+If one does not input any hidden layer the model would work as single layer perceptron.